stprnvsh/paramlake/PROJECT_STRUCTURE.md

   - Handles both synchronous and asynchronous writes
   - Monitors memory usage for adaptive collection strategies
   - Provides specialized gradient storage with optimized chunking
   - Implements checkpoint save/load functionality
+  - Stores tensor metrics in a hierarchical structure

 - **Zarr Analyzer**: Provides tools for analyzing and visualizing the stored data
   - Computes statistics on weights, gradients, and activations